Armenians in Singapore: Armenians today

+As of today, the area of compact Armenian settlement is Armenian Street.
+In terms of church and administrative matters, the Armenian community of Singapore is under the jurisdiction of the Catholicosate of Cilicia of the Armenian Apostolic Church, which, in turn, recognizes the spiritual leadership of the Mother See of Holy Etchmiadzin of the Armenian Apostolic Church.

+On May 27, 2010, during the presentation of credentials by the Armenian ambassador to the President of Singapore, S R Nathan, the latter highlighted the special role of the Armenian community in Singapore, particularly in business and culture.

+On March 27, 2011, the Armenian community of Singapore celebrated its 175th anniversary.
+The event, held at the Church of St. Gregory the Illuminator, was attended by 160 Armenians from 14 countries.
+A Divine Liturgy was conducted by an Armenian Archbishop who had come for the occasion.

 The Armenian community in Singapore remains small.
-There are around a dozen families in Singapore who are descended from the early immigrant families: Aviet, Carapiet, Galestin, Galistan, Johannes, Moses, Sarkies, and Zechariah.
-In the 2000s, some Armenians have emigrated from Armenia to Singapore.
+A dozen families in Singapore are descended from the early immigrant families: Aviet, Carapiet, Galestin, Galistan, Johannes, Moses, Sarkies, and Zechariah.

 Notable Armenians

 Catchick Moses (Movessian) (1812-1895), was a co-founder of the Straits Times, which was to become the national English newspaper, in 1845.
 He sold the paper a year later because it was unprofitable.